Breinify/brein-api-library-react/docs/recommendations/carousel/carousel.md

 ```

 ### getComponentProps
-A function to filter props passed down to the `component`. `getComponentProps` receives all the props and filters it based on user needs.
+A prop getter function to get the props that will be passed to `component`. `getComponentProps` is called with the one parameter: the recommendation result
 > Note: If you are using our default [component](#component), `getComponentProps` should return {`title`,`image`,`description`} to utilize our styles.

 ```tsx